ravenleeblack/modern_ide/00_A_Project_Goals/README.md

 ![compiler_options](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/aedea48b-15cb-4834-8d80-f31305f03432)

-Any folders or files in side the sub folder would not be subjected to the same couse of action as the sub folder itself.
-This would you to work on two related projects and test them as you go and it would allow you to more easily share shared libs between projects/programs.
+Any folders or files in side the sub folder would not be subjected to the same course of action as the sub folder itself.
+This would allow you to work on two related projects and test them as you go and it would allow you to share more easily between shared libs between projects/programs.